Back to jobs

 This role requires a hybrid schedule (3 days a week) at our Waltham, MA or North Bethesda, MD office location.

-• Product Strategy and Roadmap: Define and own the product strategy and set a 6-12 month forward-looking roadmap, with clear outcomes and milestones you present to technical and non-technical audiences
+• Product Strategy and Roadmap: Define and own the product strategy and the roadmap, with clear outcomes and milestones you present to technical and non-technical audiences.

 You would be a good fit with:

-• 8+ years of experience in product management, including direct ownership of a two-sided marketplace or platform product
+• 10+ years of experience in product management, including direct ownership of an enterprise B2B or two-sided marketplace product.

-• Comfort making decisions under ambiguity, translating a loosely defined problem into a testable hypothesis and a plan
+• Comfort making decisions under ambiguity, based on limited information, translating a loosely defined problem into a testable hypothesis and a plan.

-• You have shipped an ML or AI powered feature into a complex onboarding flow with multiple user segments or tiers
+• You have shipped an ML or AI powered feature into a complex flow with multiple organizational hierarchies.

-• You have a point of view on manufacturing, supply chain, or logistics, or you can show how you learn unfamiliar operational domains fast
+• You have worked on manufacturing, supply chain, or logistics products, or you can show how you learn unfamiliar operational domains fast.

 Pace: